F5Networks/f5-telemetry-streaming/docs/troubleshooting.rst

 If you are using the :ref:`Event Listener<eventlistener-ref>` to publish events and/or logs to a Consumer, first check the configuration required for the Event Listener to function successfully.
 There are three individual configuration tasks that need to occur:

 #.
-Ensure the Telemetry Streaming declaration has a **Telemetry_Listener** class defined, and that the declaration successfully succeeds.
+Ensure the Telemetry Streaming declaration has a **Telemetry_Listener** class defined, and that when you submit the declaration, it succeeds.
 #.
 Ensure you have completed the base configuration of the BIG-IP, which enables logs and/or events to be published to Telemetry Streaming.
 See :doc:`event-listener`. |br|

    ..
 IMPORTANT:: The BIG-IP documentation references a port number used as a part of publishing logs.
 The port number you use in this configuration must be the same as the port number in the **port** property of the Telemetry_Listener class in your Telemetry Streaming declaration.
 The BIG-IP publishes events and/or logs to the IP:PORT defined in the configuration, and Telemetry Streaming listens for events on this port.